Prince Harry Treats Meghan Markle To Romantic Tour Of Natural History Museum

 — Emily Andrews (@byEmilyAndrews) March 21, 2017

 Meghan’s visit came amid talk that she and Harry have been getting pretty serious.
-There are even rumors that Markle is considering leaving her role on the USA network hit Suits and possibly even quitting acting altogether so she can focus on her humanitarian work.
+There are even rumors that Markle is considering leaving her role on the USA network hit Suits and possibly even quitting acting altogether, so she can focus on her humanitarian work.
 That would also make more time for her hot romance with Prince Harry.

 Prince Harry and Meghan Markle’s night at the museum intensifies engagement rumors https://t.co/O3mpXSAWbx pic.twitter.com/o0oXMdrsSh